Top Programs in GPR Spending

 The state budget has to increase every year just to maintain adequate funding for programs such as education and health care, with no new services added.
 How can this be?

-There are several factors affecting spending that the state has no control over, some of which are shown in Chart 8.
+There are several factors affecting spending that the state has no control over.
 Factors like population growth, inflation, and an increase in health care spending mean that the state budget must grow every year just to keep providing the same level of services.
 A “flat” budget with no increase in spending would in fact likely decrease assistance available to struggling families, since costs continue to increase.

 Relationship Between State and Local Spending